maim-lain/fourelements/book-1/slavescenes.md

 - Affection = 8
   - This would mean affection needs to be at least 8 or higher, it does not need to be exactly 8.
 - Respect lower than 12
   - This would mean respect absolutely must be lower than 12.
 It cannot be above 11 or you won't see the scene and will skip to the next scene tier.
-There's quite a few Katara night scenes in the slave route that you can accidentally prevent yourself from seeing but if you follow my walkthrough you'll see all of them.
+There's a alot of Katara night scenes in the slave route that can't be seen if you aren't careful.
+I'd really recommend using my slave route walkthrough if you want to see all the scenes and don't want to worry about missing any.

 <br>
 <br>